DOS Command Reference

 Option Effect

-/S Process files in all directories under the given path.
+/S Process the files in all of the directories below the given path.

-/@ Process the files listed in the given file (or stdin).
+/@ Process the files in the given list file, or in the standard input.

 CHOICE

-Prompts for a keypress and returns it as an exit code, for use in batch files.
+CHOICE asks for a keypress and returns it as an exit code.
+Use it in a batch file.

 CHOICE [/B] [/C[:]choices] [/N] [/S] [/T[:]c,nn] [text]